wilsonashai/habit-tracker/README.md

 # habit-tracker
-A habit tracker web application – for those of us who like to analyze habits on a consistent cadence.
+A habit tracker web application – for those of us who like to analyze our habits on a consistent cadence.

 Created by Asha Wilson.
 Written in Javascript (React, Redux) and using Google Firebase for database and hosting.
 Custom styling created using Sass.